valeriosillari/zitronenstrasse/README.md

 #### ENV OPTIONS

-You need to set some CONFIG VAR options locally and on Heroku for custom Plugins as Google Map and Analytics.
+You need to set some CONFIG VAR options locally and on Heroku for custom Plugins as Google Map, Analytics and New Relic.

 You can find which ones in the ENV example file: